 Traditionally, Boxing Day meant visiting family members you hadn’t seen on Christmas Day, or having guests over for snacks and drinks.
-With COVID this year, many people will just stay put, but there’s still an opportunity to meet virtually on Zoom.
+Even if distances or other factors mean many will just stay put, there’s still an opportunity to meet virtually on Zoom.
 With fewer Christmas Day distractions it can be a lot more relaxing and give you more time to actually chat.

 Time to volunteer

 In keeping with the notion of almsgiving, some families might get involved with events in their church to help those in need.
-While you could go as a family to help a local food bank, with COVID in mind, this year you might be more limited so you could opt for something safer like litter-picking.
+While you could go as a family to help a local food bank, you might also consider something like litter-picking.
 Whatever you choose to do, Boxing Day provides a wonderful opportunity to reflect on giving to others, whether it’s some money, your time, or your prayers.